pantrypoints/sp/content/en/research/montesquieu/spirit-of-the-laws/book-11/chapter-6b.md

 Were the executive power not to have a right of restraining the encroachments of the legislative body, the latter would become despotic.
 It might arrogate to itself what authority it pleased, it would soon destroy all the other powers.

 But it is not proper, on the other hand, that the legislative power should have a right to stay the executive.
-For, as the execution has its natural limits, it is useless to confine it= besi des, the executive power is generally employed in momentary operations.
-The power, therefore, of the Roman tribunes was faulty, as it put a stop not o nly to the legislation, Editi on= current; Page= [207] but likewise to the executive part of government; which was attended with infinite mischiefs.
+For, as the execution has its natural limits, it is useless to confine it besides, the executive power is generally employed in momentary operations.
+The power, therefore, of the Roman tribunes was faulty, as it put a stop not o nly to the legislation, but likewise to the executive part of government; which was attended with infinite mischiefs.

 But, if the legislative power, in a free state, has no right to stay the executive, it has a right, and ought to ha ve the means, of examining in what manner its laws have been executed; an a dvantage which this government has over that of Crete and Sparta, where the Cosmi and the Ephori gave no account of their administration.